 Activity score

-Both Flow and Zen Browser have their unique strengths and serve similar purposes effectively.
+Zen Browser appears to have several advantages over Flow, particularly in popularity and activity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript.
 However, they differ in their additional technology choices: Flow uses JSX while Zen Browser leverages Bash, Python, Rust, C, Objective-C, C++.